-- They can be earned quickly, whether 5 points per dollar on airfare booked with airlines using The Platinum Card® from American Express; 3X points for flights booked directly with airlines and 2X points at US restaurants, US gas stations, and US supermarkets with the Premier Rewards Gold Card from American Express; 3x points in your choice from 5 categories with the Business Gold Rewards Card from American Express OPEN; 2x on your first $50,000 in purchases per year with The Blue Business℠ Plus Credit Card from American Express.
+- They can be earned quickly, whether 5 points per dollar on airfare booked with airlines using The Platinum Card® from American Express; 3X points for flights booked directly with airlines and 2X points at US restaurants, US gas stations, and US supermarkets with the Premier Rewards Gold Card from American Express (offer expired); 3x points in your choice from 5 categories with the Business Gold Rewards Card from American Express OPEN (Offer expired); 2x on your first $50,000 in purchases per year with The Blue Business℠ Plus Credit Card from American Express.

 - They can be transferred to a variety of airlines for great value redemptions.
 My favorite transfer partners include ANA Mileage Club, Singapore Airlines KrisFlyer, Etihad Guest, Air France KLM Flying Blue, Aeroplan, and Cathay Pacific Asia Miles.